Cohomological invariants of representations of 3-manifold groups: A practical method for computations

 Furthermore, we can easily show that $Q(\cup)$ and $Q(\cap)$ contribute nothing; the details are omitted.

-Let $L_i$ be the $i$-th component of $L$.
-Let $-\mathbb{T}^2_i=\partial\mathcal{N}(L_i)$, which appears to be glued from small cylinders, two for each crossing.
+Now $-\mathbb{T}_i^2$ appears to be glued from small cylinders, two for each crossing.
 However, the one arising from the overcrossing arc can be ``absorbed", due to Rule (I).
-Moreover, thanks to the identity shown in Figure \ref{fig:equivalence}, we are able to freely turn a square in a half-circle.
-Consequently, we may find $\xi_{\mathcal{L},i}\in[-\mathbb{T}^2_i]$ by gluing small cylinders, one for each crossing and given by Rule (II) (see Figure \ref{fig:crossing}).
-Then Rule (I) can be applied to compute $\alpha\big(\xi_{\mathcal{L},i};\xi^{\rm st}_{\mathbb{T}^2_i}\big)$.
+Moreover, thanks to (\ref{eq:equivalence}), we are able to freely turn a square in a half-circle.
+Consequently, remembering (\ref{eq:F(Q+)}), (\ref{eq:F(Q-)}), we may find $\xi_{\mathcal{L},i}\in[-\mathbb{T}^2_i]$ by gluing small cylinders, one for each crossing according to Rule (II) (as presented in Fig. \ref{fig:crossing}).
+Then Rule (I) can be applied to compute $\omega\big(\xi_{\mathcal{L},i};\xi^{\rm st}_{\mathbb{T}^2_i}\big)$.

 Finally remained is another issue.
-When decomposing $E'_L$ into basic pieces, the two planar surfaces belonging to adjacent layers are usually triangulated differently ways, as illustrated in Figure \ref{fig:associator0}.
-These lead to associators.
+When decomposing $E'_L$ into basic pieces, the two planar surfaces belonging to adjacent layers are usually triangulated differently, as illustrated in Fig. \ref{fig:associator0}.
+These account for associators.
 To be precise, for the layers to be correctly glued, we must re-triangulate one of these two surfaces.
-Let $X_k$ denote the $k$-th layer, numbered from below to up, and let $\xi_k^{\rm u}$, $\xi^{\rm d}_k$, $\xi^{\rm i}_k$, $\xi^{\rm o}_k$ be the s-triangulations of the upper, lower, inner, outer boundary, respectively.
-We have computed $F(X_k,\rho_k)(\xi^{\rm o}_k+\xi^{\rm u}_k-\xi^{\rm d}_k-\xi^{\rm i}_k)=0$, so
+Let $X_k$ denote the $k$-th layer, numbered from below to up, and let $\xi_k^{\rm u}$, $\xi^{\rm l}_k$, $\xi^{\rm i}_k$, $\xi^{\rm o}_k$ be the s-triangulations of the upper, lower, inner, outer boundary, respectively.
+We have computed $F(X_k,\rho_k)(\xi^{\rm o}_k+\xi^{\rm u}_k-\xi^{\rm l}_k-\xi^{\rm i}_k)=0$, so

-All these are summarized to give \begin{alg} For each component $\mathcal{L}_i$ ($1\le i\le n$), choose a basepoint on an arbitrary arc, go ahead guided by the orientation, and drow a small triangulated cylinder according to Rule (II) when passing a crossing underneath.
-The result when back to the basepoint is an s-triangulation $\xi_{\mathcal{L},i}$ of the torus $\partial\mathcal{N}(L_i)$.
+All these are summarized to give \begin{alg} For each $i$, go ahead guided by the orientation of $L_i$, and draw a small triangulated cylinder according to Rule (II) whenever passing a crossing underneath.
+The result when back to the basepoint is an s-triangulation $\xi_{\mathcal{L},i}$ of $-\mathbb{T}_i^2$.

 Use horizontal planes to decompose $E'_L$ into layers.
-Let $\mu_k^{\rm u}, \mu_k^{\rm d}$ ($1\le k\le m$) denote the s-triangulations of the $k$-th interface induced from the upper, lower layers, respectively.
+Let $\mu_k^{\rm u}, \mu_k^{\rm l}$ ($1\le k\le m$) denote the s-triangulations of the $k$-th interface induced from the upper, lower layers, respectively.

 Then $F(E_L,\rho_c)\big(\sqcup_{i=1}^n-\xi^{\rm st}_{\mathbb{T}^2_i}\big)=\delta_{\mathcal{L},c}+\theta_{\mathcal{L},c}$, with

 \end{alg}